WIN

 10. Put in place a consistent set of rules for both houses.

 Co-parenting is really hard for almost everyone.
+And with the many emotions and changes for you and your ex, staying consistent and positive for your children can be difficult.
 If you're struggling with it, get some guidance and support through divorce counseling.
-You'll be amazed at how much easier it can be when you go through it together with a partner who's been through this many times before.
+You'll be amazed at how much easier it can be when you go through it together with an expert who's been through this many times before.

 What do you think is the hardest part about co-parenting after marriage separation?